 - Allison, Graham (2018) Destined for War: can America and China escape Thucydides’ Trap?, Scribe UK.

-‘9th Principle of Humanitarian Mediation – Calculate the political price of doing a deal.’
+‘9th Principle of Negotiating Political Order– Calculate the political price of doing a deal.’

 Because of the inescapable logic of mutually assured destruction, there is no BATNA (‘Best Alternative To A negotiated Agreement’) where nuclear powers stumble into a war in which their full nuclear arsenals are launched.
 However, in order to agree a modus vivendi there must be sufficient equilibrium in the balance of power to allow for flexibility without jeopardising survival.
 It is therefore necessary for each participant in a geo-political mediation [‘P’] to calculate the political price of doing a deal.
 Deciding to pay the price requires vision, courage, and leadership.